biolab/orange2/docs/widgets/rst/data/file.rst

    :alt: Advanced options of File widget
    :align: right

+.. rst-class:: stamp-list

    1. Symbol for don't care data entry.
    #.
 Symbol for don't know data entry.
    #.
 Settings for treatment of feature names in the feature space of Orange.

 .. container:: clearer